-Il 1 - Action Plan Deve Total Al location:\$50,944.00 System Goal Improve academic performance of CTE concentrators in reading, language arts, and math by 0.5 percentage points Which local plan component(s) does this goal address? a,b,c,d,e,f,k,l,m,n,o Which core indicator of performance is addressed?
+- Action Plan D Allocation : \$47,747.00 - Identify which ne • · • • • • • • • • • • • • • • • • • • • System Goal System Goal Maintain 95% academic performance of CTE concentrators in reading, language arts, and math in 2010-2011.
+Which local plan component(s) does this goal address? a, b, c, d, e, f, k, l, m, n, o, q Which core indicator of performance is addressed?
 1s1, 1s2, 2s1 Which TCSPP Component V Goal and Action Step are addressed as applicable?
-Goal 1-Improve Grad Goal 2-Academic Att Section B: ACTION STEPS Section C. 1 - IMPLEMENTATI ON PLAN Section B - Descriptively list the action you plan to take to ensure you will be able to progress toward your goal.
-Action steps are strategies For each of the Action Strategy and Expected Steps you list, give timeline, F Outcome.(For Evaluation Str Required & Permissive Us ategy, define how you wi ses of Funds, Line Item # Il evaluate the action step & Amount, Evaluation and interventions which should be scientifically based where possible and include professional development, technology and equipment.
+Goal 1-Improv e Graduation Rate Section B: ACTION STEPS Section C.1 - IMPLEMENTATION PLAN Section B - Descriptively list the action you plan to take to ensure you will be able to progress toward your goal.
+Action steps are strategies and interventions which should & Permissive Uses of Funds, Line Iter will evaluate the action step.)
+Check v m # & Amount, Evaluation Strategy and when completed. be scientifically based where possible and include professional development, new technology, and equipment.
 Address Special Populations as applicable.
-Action Step Timeline Required (R) & Permissive (P) Uses of Funds Line Item # & Amount Evaluation Strategy & Timeline Expected Outcome Require all full-time CTE teachers to attend summer conference PD 1,2,3,4,5 July 2009 R-5 P-3,8,18 72130-524 \$2,500.00 CTE Director and Supervisors of Instruction will perform teacher observations and assess student performance Improved teachers effectiveness and student performance Utilize STEPS program to assist incoming CTE 9 th graders with high school transition PD 1,3 June 1, 2009 through April 1, 2010 R-6,9 P-2 Provided by LEA Review of academic indicators of CTE students for 09-10 school year by CTE Director and HS guidance counselors Improved academic performance and increased completion of POS by CTE students Maintain web-based credit recovery program at both high schools to assist CTE students in achieving academic/technical progress PDB 06/01/09-05/31/10 R-1,4 LEA funds will be provided to equip a 10 station mobile computer lab for CTE students to use for credit recovery program CTE Director will check on the completion rate of CTE students engaging in credit recovery Aug + Dec 2009 and May 2010 Increased graduation rate and completion rate Provide system wide professional development to integrate core academic skills into CT curriculum PD 1,2,4 PDB July 28,30,31 R-1,5 P-8 System wide PD in next school year's calendar CTE director will evaluate teachers/ assess student learning for 09-10 Improve teaching performance and student achievement
+Action Step Timeline Required (R) & Permissive (P) Uses of Funds Line Item # & Amount Evaluation Strategy & Timeline Expected Outcome Require all full-time CTE teachers to attend summer conference The focus of the PD is to expose teachers to academic integration, skill attainment rubric, and subject area initiatives offered and encourage their use to improve their programs and student performance PD 1,2,3,4,5 PDB,PDC,PDD July 2010 R-1,2,3,5,7,8 P-2,3,8,18 72130- 355pd \$2,380.00 CTE Director and HS administrators will perform teacher observations quarterly and assess student performance at 4.5 week intervals to determine impact of PD on student/teacher performance Improved teachers effectiveness and student performance Make Career Management Success a required 0.5 credit course for all incoming 9 th graders in the school system and utilize the STEPS program to assist incoming CTE 9 th graders with high school transition, and also decrease drop-out rate and increase graduation rate by focusing on career opportunities available and informing students about necessary curriculum PD 1,3 PDB,PDC,PDD June 1, 2010 through May 31, 2011 LEA will provide Review of academic indicators of CTE students for 09-10 school year by CTE Director and HS guidance counselors at conclusion of school year to determine the effectiveness of STEPS program and CMS course addition Improved academic performance and increased completion of POS by CTE students Improve computer based instructional program at both high schools to assist all CTE students including special populations and non-traditional students in achieving academic/technical progress and increase dual credit/enrollment possibilities PDB,PDC June 1, 2010 through May 31, 2011 R-1,2,4,6,7,8,9 P-7,12,17,18 71300 730 \$18,000.00 CTE Director will calculate the % increase of CTE students participating in distance learning dual credit/enrollment courses with past % at the end of each semester CTE Director will monitor the completion rate of CTE students engaging in computer based instruction Aug + Dec 2010 and May 2011